Morning mist lingers on a vineyard near Forestville

 Only in Sonoma

 The Charles M. Schulz Museum celebrates all things Charlie Brown and the Peanuts gang.
-Visit to learn more about the amazing artist and storyteller.
-A new "Peanuts" movie premiered in 2015.
+Visit to learn more about the amazing artist and storyteller in this comprehensive facility.

 Safari West is an African-style adventure in the heart of wine country.
 Explore the Sonoma Serengeti alongside romping herds of exotic wildlife or relax in a luxury safari tent under the gaze of a graceful giraffe.